Art – The New Means to Boost Creativity in Startups

 Everyone knows Steve Jobs, the genius who knew how to create innovative, beautiful, and extremely futuristic products.
 The master in combining ideas, technology, and art in ways that invented the future; the one who understood, probably better than anyone else, that the best way to create significance and value in our times is to connect technology with creativity.

-If you are familiar with Jobs’ history, you probably know that one of his favorite places was the Xerox Palo Alto Research Center’s (aka PARC).
-Xerox R&D center brought us the graphical user interface (GUI), object-oriented programming, laser printing and other great inventions.
+If you are familiar with Jobs’ history, you probably know that one of his favorite places was the Xerox Palo Alto Research Center (aka PARC).
+Xerox R&D center brought us the graphical user interface (GUI), object-oriented programming, laser printing, and other great inventions.
 Why you should care?
-If you are a tech entrepreneur or manager, you might find one of the ways PARC managed to attract creative people and reach technological breakthrough as inspiring.
+If you are a tech entrepreneur or manager, you might find one of the ways PARC managed to attract creative people and reach technological breakthroughs as inspiring.

 So, the question is, can art be a new addition to the startups’ toolkit?

 Apparently yes.
 Facebook, Google, Microsoft, Adobe, Autodesk, and other tech companies have already launched their artists-in-residence programs.
 In her article “Tech companies are investing in artists to improve creativity” on Quartz, Tina Amirtha brought examples from these AIR programs.

 “The tech industry has been sponsoring artist-in-residency programs to tap into artists’ creative thinking skills, in the hopes that their engineering teams will learn something new or, at least, that the public will see their products in a new light,” She wrote.

 “The difference between science and the arts is not that they are different sides of the same coin, even, or even different parts of the same continuum, but rather they’re manifestations of the same thing,” said Mae Jemison, the first African-American Woman in Space.
 Companies that realized this and have converged the two in a significant and genuine way, created breakthroughs.
 Apple and Xerox are just two famous examples.